Regional Events Promotion Fund

 The REPF is a fairly straightforward fund intended to complement and enhance the planned promotion of events in regions.

 Funding is for event promotion costs only.
+You can find a list of Round one recipients here.

 Applicants to the REPF must be an RTO or local Council not represented by an RTO, excluding Tātaki Auckland Unlimited, Hamilton & Waikato Tourism, WellingtonNZ, ChristchurchNZ, Destination Queenstown.